brunoricardosecco/reactjs-code-lint-configs/README.md

 ### Others ESLint dependencies

 **YARN:**
-`yarn add -D prettier eslint-config-prettier eslint-plugin-prettier babel-eslint` **or:**
+`yarn add -D prettier eslint-config-prettier eslint-plugin-prettier eslint-plugin-react-hooks babel-eslint` **or:**
 **NPM:**
-`npm install prettier eslint-config-prettier eslint-plugin-prettier babel-eslint --dev`
+`npm install prettier eslint-config-prettier eslint-plugin-prettier eslint-plugin-react-hooks babel-eslint --dev`

 Now open your new file `.eslintrc.js` and replace all the file with this: